A Boy and His Boat

 “This video is more just showing all the different things that happen within one week here, dipping into many, many different ongoing projects…Rather than focussing on one specific task, I’ve tried to give a sense of the variety of different jobs which might happen within any one week here” - Leo ep.
 126

+At this point in the video series, the interior, deck and keel are underway simultaneously, creating a sort of thematic “triple fugue.”
 A fugue is a traditional musical form that interweaves two or more melodies in an orderly and playful way.
-First, a melody, or “subject,” is introduced in isolation from any harmony.
+First a melody, or “subject,” is introduced without harmony.
 Next, we hear a “countersubject,” or second melody, enter along with the “answer,” a repetition of the subject but played in another key.
 Now, to make it a triple fugue, you need three subjects, each with a countersubject, which can all be presented separately and simultaneously.
 These melodies then dance around each other, getting developed and varied until they finally conclude in the key from the beginning of the piece.

 VIII.
 Adding To The Magic (ep.
 133-152)